ChronicChannel-test/CIC-test-naei-multigroup-viewer/system_docs/data-loading-flow.md

 **Key checkpoints**
 - Always emits `sbase_data_queried` before touching loaders so analytics can see override/snapshot eligibility.
-- Prefers cached full datasets from the shared loader; otherwise, it short-circuits through the JSON snapshot for the first render while Supabase hydration races in the background.
+- Prefers cached full datasets from the shared loader; cache hits now emit `sbase_data_loaded` with `source = cache` / `loadMode = full-cache`, signalling the data still originated from Supabase even though the request happened earlier.
 - The race pits a shared Supabase bootstrap against the snapshot promise.
 Supabase wins mark the dataset "full"; snapshots keep `hasFullDataset = false` but still trigger `triggerBubbleHydration`.
 - If the race does not land on Supabase, the loader continues by requesting the hero dataset, then `SharedDataLoader.loadSharedData`, and finally a direct Supabase fetch.
 - Every path updates `latestDatasetSource`, merges selector metadata when partial, and reuses the shared loader’s cached payload so both charts avoid redundant queries.